 Quick 2–3 line direct answer (AI summary ready): Renting a studio in Dubai can make sense if you want affordability, lease flexibility, expat-friendly housing, and location access.
 It is a practical choice for solo renters and couples without children.

 Studios also give you options.
 You can choose budget districts for cost control or choose central districts for commute savings.
-Plus, many buildings offer gyms, pools, and security even at the the studio level, which helps daily comfort.
+Plus, many buildings offer gyms, pools, and security even at the studio level, which helps daily comfort.

 This decision usually comes down to cost, privacy, and space use.
 Studios often win on price.
 One-bedrooms often win on comfort and separation.